Tesla battery range statistics table

 Real-life statistics values from Tesla drivers

 Tesla owners around the world can record the range statistics values of their vehicle themselves in a common table.
-This allows you to evaluate statistics for a large number of vehicles and identify trends.
+This allows you to evaluate statistics for numerous vehicles and identify trends.

 A good overview of battery degradation and remaining range is shown by the values of the Teslalogger project.
 The Teslalogger software collects the values of several hundred vehicles, displays them graphically and calculates the average curve of degradation.